 Imported liquor consumption is high in first tier cities like Beijing, Guangzhou, and Shenzhen where there is easy accessibility to different alcoholic beverages.
 Shanghai consumers drank around 4.85 million liters of whisky in the first quarter of 2017.
 Six out of ten spirits consumers in China are male, but the number of female drinkers has been steadily increasing.
 More young people are also drinking for personal/casual consumption.

 Money and social status play a huge part in China’s choice of liquor.
 For many consumers, there is a strong correlation between imported brands and luxury.
 Serving foreign spirits in parties is an opportunity to show off the host’s wealth.
 Extravagant gift giving, especially of alcoholic beverages, remains a huge Chinese tradition.

-Other foreign liquor are also making inroads.
+Other foreign liquors are also making inroads.
 Vodka imports increased by 71%, with China bringing in 2.64 million liters or US$7.14 million worth of vodka in 2017.
 There is also significant growth in volume and value of rum, tequila and gin imports.
 Among local spirits, baijiu sales remain strong, reaching US$286.5 million last year.

-China’s Top Spirits Exporters in 2017
+Top Spirits Exporters to China in 2017

 In China, cognac is regarded as a drink for celebration.
 It is also seen as a symbol of power in the business world.
 France remains the top source for the country.
 Four giants in the cognac world dominate the market – LVMH’s Hennessy, Pernod Ricard Group’s Martell, Rémy Cointreau Group’s Rémy Martin and Camus.